MyraReeves/TechAcademy_Python_Capstone/README.md

 ![Screenshot showing top of Appbuilder9000 homepage](Screenshots/AppbuilderScreenshot1.png)

-~.~.~.~.~.
+~ . ~ . ~ . ~ . ~ .

 ![Screenshot showing App Directory section of Appbuilder9000 homepage](Screenshots/AppbuilderScreenshot2.png)

-~.~.~.~.~.
+~ . ~ . ~ . ~ . ~ .

 ![Close-up of one of the Bootstrap-generated dropdown navigation menu with "hamburger" symbol](Screenshots/Screenshot_Bootstrap_Navigation_Dropdown.png)

-Initial tests of my apps indicated difficulty for users when attempting to select the first database entries when using HTML form dropdown menus.
-As a quick and easy fix to this problem, the first entries in all database tables were left blank and If/Else code statements were used within all code loops to skip displaying any information from those blank entries on the database content viewing webpages.
-Coding instructions were included so that if a user accidentally selects the blank/dummy entry at the top of the list, the web browser will automatically redirected to remain on the same page, thereby appearing to the user as if nothing happened.
+Initial tests of my apps indicated difficulty for users when attempting to select the first database entry via an HTML dropdown menu.
+As a quick and easy fix to this problem, the first entries in all database tables were left blank and If/Else code statements were used within all code loops to skip displaying any information from those blank entries on the database content viewing pages.
+The code was written so that if a user accidentally selects the blank/dummy entry at the top of a list, the web browser will automatically redirected to remain on the same page, thereby appearing to the user as if nothing happened.

 ### National Park App - Phase One